Mat001/ui_python/README.md

 - hide password in test credentials
 - logs for chrome test don't show in docker-compose logs because of an error
 - currently remote hub and nodes are located on localhost (demo purposes).
-To move them to an IP away from local machine.
+- set exception conditions so failures stop the e2e test To move them to an IP away from local machine.